Complete Guide: PostgreSQL & pgAdmin Docker Setup for Go Developers

 Overview

-This guide shows you how to build a production-ready REST API using:
+This guide demonstrates how to build a production-ready REST API with all services containerized in Docker, including:

 - Gin Gonic - High-performance HTTP web framework